phylo42/sherpas/README.md

 **Rapid test:**

 A rapid prediction of HBV (Hepathitis B Virus) recombinants can be performed.
-Stil from the `release-build` repository in which you compiled sources, execute the following commands:
+From the `release-build` repository in which you compiled sources, execute the following commands:

 ```shell
 # download a SHERPAS database already pre-built from HBV pure types: